 - Any other technique that supports the above two objectives for employee advocacy.

-Many of these processes have been found in Texas injury benefit plans for 30 years.
+Many of these processes have been found in Texas injury benefit programs for 30 years.
 They are part of a constant pursuit of better medical outcomes and high employee satisfaction.

 If you get that phone call from your injured mother or son, where can they turn for information?
 The front line in reducing complexity is a simple explanation of benefits BEFORE the injury occurs, with that information remaining available at any time.
 When paying medical and disability benefits outside of the Texas workers’ compensation system, federal law requires the employer to provide a summary plan description (SPD) to every worker upon hire.
 The SPD summarizes an official plan document that represents a contractual commitment by the employer to pay definitely determinable benefits.
 The SPD is commonly supplemented by a highlights brochure, employee hotline, and further simplified descriptions of available injury benefits and how they work.
 Paper or electronic copies of the SPD must remain available to employees at any time, and interpretive assistance is required.